Birth AND postpartum doula, child birth educator, newborn care specialist

-HypnobirthinG instructor, Postpartum Placenta Specialist, Post partum support Virginia - meeting facilitator, Certified Doula (HBPD)
+HypnobirthinG instructor, Postpartum Placenta Specialist, Certified Doula (HBPD)

 Katie began her career of birth work while working as a nurse in the Intensive Care Unit at Virginia Hospital Center.
 She welcomed motherhood in 2009, while working full time as a nurse and was first introduced to HypnoBirthing by her midwife.
 While an unknown philosophy to her at the time, she pursued HypnoBirthing alongside her husband and after the calm birth of her first child, she felt motivated to share her experience and empower other women.
 After finishing her HypnoBirthing Childbirth Educator training, she soared to pursue her gifts of compassion, support and empowering into the birth rooms and homes of mothers everywhere quickly blossoming into a professional, contemporary Doula.
 Katie combines her nursing knowledge, her nourishing compassion and her confident skills in empowering mothers and fathers before, during and after the birth of their baby.
-She resides in Northern Virginia with her husband of 10 years, Brian and two children, Victoria (6) and Chase (4).
+She resides in Northern Virginia with her husband of 10 years, Brian and three children, Victoria, Chase and Natalia (1).

 Jennifer Monaghan moved to the Northern Virginia area in 2004 from California and attended George Mason University in Fairfax, earning her degree in Health Systems Management.
 Shortly after graduation, she gave birth, doula-assisted to her first son, Patrick and recalls how amazing and empowering the experience was.
 A couple years later, she gave birth to her second son, Andrew, and decided to decline doula support thinking midwives would provide adequate support.
 However, she quickly realized the value birth doulas provide before and during the entire labor process.
 As a result, Jennifer began her doula career and founded NOVA Doulas, LLC shortly after Andrew was born.
 When she found out she was pregnant with her third child, Chloe, she decided to sell the company and took several years off to focus on her family.
 Jennifer trained to be a doula through DONA and Childbirth International (CBI) and has taken a spinning babies course.
 Jennifer has worked in professional settings within hospitals and has had a homebirth herself (3rd child).
 She is passionate about supporting and empowering families through their birthing process.
 Jennifer lives in Northern Virginia with her husband of 10 years, Colin and their three children, Patrick, Andrew and Chloe, is an avid reader and health and wellness enthusiast.